patrickcping/pingone-go-sdk-v2/mfa/docs/DeviceAuthenticationPolicyMobile.md

 `func (o *DeviceAuthenticationPolicyMobile) HasApplications() bool`

 HasApplications returns a boolean if a field has been set.

+### GetPromptForNicknameOnPairing

+`func (o *DeviceAuthenticationPolicyMobile) GetPromptForNicknameOnPairing() bool`

+GetPromptForNicknameOnPairing returns the PromptForNicknameOnPairing field if non-nil, zero value otherwise.

+### GetPromptForNicknameOnPairingOk

+`func (o *DeviceAuthenticationPolicyMobile) GetPromptForNicknameOnPairingOk() (*bool, bool)`

+GetPromptForNicknameOnPairingOk returns a tuple with the PromptForNicknameOnPairing field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPromptForNicknameOnPairing

+`func (o *DeviceAuthenticationPolicyMobile) SetPromptForNicknameOnPairing(v bool)`

+SetPromptForNicknameOnPairing sets PromptForNicknameOnPairing field to given value.

+### HasPromptForNicknameOnPairing

+`func (o *DeviceAuthenticationPolicyMobile) HasPromptForNicknameOnPairing() bool`

+HasPromptForNicknameOnPairing returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)